physimals/quantiphyse/doc/dce/tutorial_basic.rst

 .. image:: /screenshots/dce/DCE_tutorial_basic_interface.jpg

-A full description of the interface can be found `DCE modelling widget user interface <interface.html>`.
+A full description of the interface can be found in `DCE modelling widget user interface <interface.html>`.

 Before we specify the acquisition parameters, we need to make sure that the correct data have been loaded.
-In the previous step, we have loaded the DCE-MRI data, ROI, and a T1 map.
+In the previous step, we have loaded the DCE-MRI data and a ROI map.
 In the ``Input data`` section, we need to tell Quantiphyse the data that we loaded:

 .. image:: /screenshots/dce/DCE_tutorial_basic_input_data.jpg